 Red: symbolizes bravery and strength, but above all, unity.

 Black: symbolizes the people and all the struggles they must endure.

 Did you know history tells that the richest person to ever live was African?
 Yes, that person was Mansa Musa of Mali.
 During his reign, Mali prospered to become a great civilization.
 Thus, this gave vent to the rise of learning, art, and creativity that birthed the famed Timbuktu manuscripts, as well as other artworks.

-Our last stop in this journey of African art in Zimbabwe.
+Our last stop in this journey of African art is Zimbabwe.
 This country makes some of the finest wood carvings that can be found anywhere in the world.
-This art often possesses intricate detailing as well as interesting forms and shapes that any lover of the woodwork will appreciate.
+This art often possesses intricate detailing as well as interesting forms and shapes that any lover of woodwork will appreciate.

 Here, you can appreciate this creation by Agnes Nyanhongo, titled Welcome Baby.
-Although this is one of the most recent artworksin this curation, it is by no way inferior to others as great craftsmanship is visible in this spectacular work.
-Nyanhongo is a multiple awardwinning Zimbabwean sculture whose works can be seen in numerous locations around the world.
+Although this is one of the most recent artworks in this curation, it is by no way inferior to others as great craftsmanship is visible in this spectacular work.
+Nyanhongo is a multiple award-winning Zimbabwean sculptor whose works can be seen in numerous locations around the world.